Home heating is now

 Stovepipe and Chimney Damage:

-Even if the house does not catch on fire, the chimney may need to
+Even if the house does not catch on fire, the chimney

-decreasing the ignition temperature of supporting framework (carbonization).
+and decreasing the ignition temperature of supporting framework (carbonization).

-If it is suspected that an extreme chimney fire has occurred, the
+If it is suspected that an extreme chimney fire has

-may have reached the 2,000-degree F. level.
+that temperatures may have reached the 2,000-degree F. level.

-If serious damage of the chimney is seen, the affected chimney sections
+If serious damage of the chimney is seen, the affected

 When chimney and stove fires occur in stoves and heaters